 Pricing

-NICE CXone offers six contact center plans that range from $71 to $209 monthly per user.
+CXone Mpower offers five contact center plans that range from $110 to $249 monthly per user.
 The three highest-tier plans include highly customizable reports, with advanced real-time KPIs and wallboards.
+Wallboards are only included in the CXone Mpower Core Suite plan ($169/user/month) and up.

 Genesys